Don't use onion in food: B'desh PM told her cook post export ban

-Banning of onion exports seems to have impacted kitchen of Bangladesh Prime Minister Sheikh Hasina, as she urged India in lighter vein to provide prior information related to export ban.
+India's onion export ban seems to have impacted kitchen of Bangladesh Prime Minister Sheikh Hasina, as she has urged in lighter vein to provide prior information about such decisions.
 The Bangladeshi prime minister said that India's sudden decision to stop onion exports has lead to a bit of difficulty for her countrymen.

 "I don’t know why you stopped onion (exports).
 So what I did was, I told my cook to not to use onion in food…Prior notice of such decisions would help.
 Suddenly, you stopped and it became a difficulty for us.
 In future, if you are taking such a decision, prior information would help," she said in a lighter vein.
 She was addressing India-Bangladesh Business Forum here, which was organised by industry chambers, including CII and Assocham.
 Commerce and industry Minister Piyush Goyal was also present at the event.